Will My Personal Injury Settlement Affect My Child Support Payments?

 Support also usually takes into account the number of overnights that each parent spends with the child.
 There are also some situations where a court doesn’t have to follow a child support formula.
 While there’s no knowing for sure what a court might do in a specific case.
 If you’ve received a settlement and you pay or receive child support, it’s important to talk to a child custody lawyer.
 A lawyer can help you evaluate your case and present the issues to the judge in a way that’s favorable for you.

-Thanks to my friends and contributors from Pioletti & Pioletti for their added insight into child custody cases.
+Thanks to my friends Pioletti & Pioletti for their added insight into child custody cases.